Arevy/e-commerce-backend/README.md

 payloads driven by the seeded data) lives in `docs/graphql-operations.md`.
 It now also covers the `customerSupport` root field so agents can trial the dedicated admin surface without reverse engineering bespoke payloads.
-Use it as the definitive playbook when testing storefront and admin interactions.
+Use it as the definitive playbook when testing store front and admin interactions.

 For quick smoke tests you can also issue cURL requests: